eidolonsky/colorPool/README.md

 # colorPool

-colorPool is a tool for color analysis.
+colorPool is a tool for color analysis of images.

 - pick color from image
 - generate dominant color palette